-Be sure to disable Call Waiting on the phone line.

-Be sure to have the correct country setting where your computer is used.
-Go to [Start > Settings > Control Panel > Phone and Modem Options].
-Go to Dialing Rules and Edit My Location.
-In the Country/Region pull-down menu, select the appropriate country setting.

-Excessive line noise might cause the connection to be dropped.
+- Be sure to disable Call Waiting on the phone line. - Be sure to have the correct country setting where your computer is used.
+[Start > Settings > Control Panel > Modem Settings > Configuration] In the Country/Area pull-down menu, select the appropriate country setting. - Excessive line noise might cause the connection to be dropped.
 To check this, put the regular phone handset on the line and placing a phone call.
 If you do hear abnormal noise, try to make the modem connection with a different line or contact your local telephony company for service.

-Make sure the cable connection is firm.

-Try a different receiver number and see if the problem persists.
+- · Make sure the cable connection is firm. - Try a different receiver number and see if the problem persists.